-The Difference Between Commercial vs. Residential Real Estate Investing
+Property Differences: Commercial vs. Residential Real Estate

 One of the main differences between the two types of real estate is how they’re rented or leased, including the legality involved with every property.
 This difference also means that investing in either property type is vastly different from each other.
 Different tenants are also attracted to each kind of real estate.
 Individuals or families typically rent residential properties, while companies and businesses lease commercial properties.
 Each type of property also has different opportunities for investors.